Degrees of Burn Injuries: Alabama Fire Injury Attorneys can Help

 Should you or a family member suffer from a burn and believe you are entitled to compensation due to the negligence or carelessness of another party, please be sure you seek medical attention first.
 This is for your obvious well being and also to provide much-needed documentation to your attorney for your claim or case.
 Without this documentation showing an initial diagnosis and progression of your treatment, your case will be much more difficult.
-Once you have consulted and established a relationship with a medical professional, contact the Alabama burn injury attorneys at Hollis, Wright, Clay and Vail, P.C. at 205.324.3600 or 844.LAW.TALK for a free consultation.
+Once you have consulted and established a relationship with a medical professional, contact the Alabama burn injury attorneys at Hollis, Wright & Clay, P.C. at 205.324.3600 or 844.LAW.TALK for a free consultation.
 You may also contact us here.
 Our caring, thorough and experienced attorneys are ready to help.